 U-Turn Audio Orbit Plus – best under $400

-But what I like the most about this model is its modern, minimalistic design that will complement any home style without taking up too much space.
+I also love this model’s sleek, minimalistic design that will complement any home style without taking up too much space.
 Moreover, you can choose from six different vivid colors to make your environment even more appealing.
-And last but not least, the dust cover helps keep your records clean and safe.

 Key specs